aldinalagic/COS10026-Group-Project/README.md

 <br>

-`menuOptions` is an key-value pair array, where the key is an icon path, and the value is the text, here is an example:
+`menuOptions` is an array of MenuOption (class) instances.
+This means to create a new menu option within the top bar can do the following:

 ```php
 array(

     "/icons/jobs.svg" => "Jobs",
     "/icons/person-run.svg" => "Apply",
     "/icons/face-smile.svg" => "About"